modernistik/parse-stack/README.md

 # Parse::Webhooks.route :function, :myFunc, MyClass.method(:my_func)
 ```

 If you have registered this webhook (see instructions below), you should be able to test it out by running curl using the command below.
-For a more in-depth example, see [Parse-Server-Rails-Example](https://github.com/modernistik/parse-server-rails-example).

 ```bash
 curl -X POST \